Am0rphous/Awesome/README.md

   ### Version Control, Wiki, Knowledge base
   - [Gitea](https://github.com/go-gitea/gitea) - Git with a cup of tea, painless self-hosted git service.
   - [GitLab](https://about.gitlab.com/install/) - web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and continuous integration and deployment pipeline features, using an open-source license, developed by GitLab Inc.
-  - [Gitlab-watchman](https://github.com/PaperMtn/gitlab-watchman) - Monitoring GitLab for sensitive data shared publicly.
+    - [Gitlab Watchman](https://github.com/PaperMtn/gitlab-watchman) - Monitoring GitLab for sensitive data shared publicly.
+  - [GitUI](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal.
+Fast terminal-ui for git written in rust.
   - [OutLine](https://github.com/outline/outline) - The fastest wiki and knowledge base for growing teams.
 Beautiful, feature rich, and markdown compatible.
-  - [PrivateBin](https://framabin.org/p) - Minimalist, open source online pastebin.

   ### VoIP
   - [Mumble](https://github.com/mumble-voip/mumble) - Mumble is an open-source, low-latency, high quality voice chat software.
   - [Rocket Streaming Audio Server](https://www.rocketbroadcaster.com/streaming-audio-server) - Rocket Streaming Audio Server broadcasts live audio over HTTP(S), and is a modern replacement for Icecast and SHOUTcast.